googleapis/python-ndb/docs/index.rst

 <https://cloud.google.com/docs/authentication/getting-started>`_ that is
 associated with the Google Cloud project that you'll be working on.
-Detailed instructions are on the link above, but basically once you create the account you will be able to download a JSON file with your credentials which ypu can store locally.
+Detailed instructions are on the link above, but basically once you create the account you will be able to download a JSON file with your credentials which you can store locally.

 Once you have the credentials, the best way to let your application know about